-A flyout widget is a collapsed widget that is shown as a bell icon at the left corner of the stroefront. when clicked on, it expands to show a message to subscribe.
+A flyout widget is a collapsed widget that is shown as a bell icon at the left corner of the storefront. when clicked on, it expands to show a message to subscribe.
 Here's what a flyout widget looks like:

 But, why do you need to use a flyout widget?
 Visitors usually need to agree to receive notifications through the browser prompt.
 The browser prompt gives visitors an option to either ‘Allow’ or ‘Block’ push notifications from the online store.